John-Allard/treemble-site/docs/scale-calibration.md

 ## 1. Launch Calibration

 Click **Calibrate Scale** in the toolbar.
-A banner prompts you to pick two calibration points.
+Banners prompt you to pick two calibration points to define a horizontal interval of known length/time.

 ## 2. Pick Points